yash-nethues/getpaid/readme.txt

 = 2.1.2 =
 * Customers list does not display all available customers - FIXED
 * Discounts only usable once if a maximum use count is set - FIXED
-* Remove jQuery block ui dependancy - CHANGED
+* Remove jQuery block ui dependency - CHANGED
 * City not showing on invoice edit metabox - FIXED
 * Price inclusive of tax does not update the subtotal on the invoice - FIXED
 * Display subscriptions info on the Gateways overview page - CHANGED